Wenatchee, WA

 Why is the City doing this Project?

-- Wider sidewalks, landscape buffers, and a raised median that will improve safety for pedestrians and drivers.
+- Wider sidewalks and landscape buffers that will improve safety for pedestrians

 - A wider roadway to accommodate emergency vehicles.

-- A signalized mid-block U-turn and pedestrian crossing.
+- A signalized mid-block U-turn and pedestrian crossing near Washington Trust Bank.

 - Bus priority signal for Link Transit.